cryptoadvance/specter-desktop/docs/multisig-guide.md

 ## What is Multisig?

 Multisig is a way to allow spending from your wallet only after 2 *signing devices*  (e.g. 2 *hardware wallets*) have signed the outgoing transaction.
 These 2 *signing devices* can be any 2 out of 3 *signing devices*.
 This is called a *2 of 3* multisig wallet.
+(More complicated setups, e.g. 3 of 5, are possible but uncommon)

 Pros: